Lavender has been used to sooth upset stomach, irritated skin, and bad hair days for over 2,500 years.

-The essential oils found in lavender have sedative, antiseptic, antimicrobial, and anti-inflammatory properties and they smell wonderful!
+Like other plants in the mint family, the essential oils found in lavender have sedative, antiseptic, antimicrobial and anti-inflammatory properties.
 The word ‘lavender’ comes from the Latin verb which means ‘to wash’ or ‘to bathe’.

 How to grow lavender

-Lavender loves to eat phosphorous, so bone meal is a good soil addition.
-Just sprinkle it around the plant and work it into the top inch of soil, or water it in.
-Mindful weed removal during the first 2 years of a lavender’s life will go a long way toward establishing a healthy, long-lived plant.
+Lavender uses a lot of phosphorus, so bone meal is a good soil amendment if your soil test indicates a lack.
+[This is highly unlikely west of the Rocky Mountains.]
+Mindful weeding during the first 2 years of a lavender’s life will go a long way toward ensuring a healthy, long-lived plant.

-Many people think that their lavender has died over the winter, but that is rarely the case.
-In early autumn, simply cut back the green portion of the plants until only a couple of inches of green remain.
+Many people think their lavender has died over the winter, but this is rarely the case.
+In early autumn, simply cut back the green portion of the plant until only a couple of inches of green remain.
 This will help your lavender look nicer during the winter and it will stimulate lush growth in spring.

-Some lavender plants fall open in the middle, a condition called ‘sprawling’.
+Some lavender plants fall open in the middle, in a behavior known as ‘sprawling’.
 This happens when the weight of new growth is more than the plant can support.
 In the wild, this is a great behavior because it allows new shoots resting on the ground to generate new plants.
 In your landscape, however, it won’t look as nice.
-You can prevent sprawling by pruning back 1/3 of the plant in spring, then pruning back 1/3 of the new growth.
+You can prevent sprawling by pruning back 1/3 of the plant in spring, then pruning back 1/3 of the new growth that follows.
 This will create a nice shape and it will help the plant remain upright and full.
-You may see frothy areas on your lavender plants.
-These are caused by spittlebugs.
-Simply spray these pests off with a hose and prune your lavender plants for better air flow.